Ioana-Nadia/generalCultureGame/README.md

 # generalCultureGame
-This is my first project, which I created in 2017.
-It only contains C #.
+This is my first project, created in 2017.
+It only contains C#.

 The project involves a page that has two general culture tests in Romanian.
 The first test is about the IT field and the second about the history of Romania.